Unforgiven (2005): Storylines

 Eight professional wrestling matches were scheduled on the event's card beforehand, which were planned with predetermined outcomes by WWE's script writers.
 The buildup to these matches and scenarios that took place before, during and after the event were also planned by the script writers.
 The event featured wrestlers and other talent from Raw's brand – a storyline expansion in which WWE assigned its employees.
 Wrestlers portrayed either a villainous or fan favorite gimmick, as they followed a series of events which generally built tension, leading to a wrestling match.

 The main rivalry written into Unforgiven was between John Cena and Kurt Angle, who were competing for Cena's WWE Championship.
 At SummerSlam, Cena defeated Chris Jericho to retain the WWE Championship.
-A rematch was held on the August 22 episode of Raw, one of WWE's primary television programs, when authority figure Eric Bischoff announced a match between Cena and Jericho in a "You're Fired" match, in which the loser would be fired.
-The match saw Cena win, and Bischoff was scripted to fire a pleading Jericho, who was carried out of the arena by security.
+A rematch was held on the August 22 episode of Raw, when Raw general manager Eric Bischoff announced a WWE Championship rematch between Cena and Jericho in a "You're Fired" match, in which the loser would be fired.
+The match saw Cena win, and Bischoff fired a pleading Jericho, who was carried out of the arena by security.
 This angle was written after WWE's official website confirmed that Jericho signed a short-term contract extension to stay with the company after his long-term contract expired, which presumably ended after his loss to Cena.
 After the match, Angle came down to the ring and attacked Cena with an Angle Slam.
 As Cena was down, Bischoff announced that Angle was the new contender for the WWE Championship, claiming that Jericho "couldn't get the job done".
 Angle continued his attacks on Cena before their scheduled match at Unforgiven.
-On the August 29 episode of Raw, Cena was scheduled in a Handicap match.
+On the August 29 episode of Raw, Cena was scheduled in a handicap match.
 He faced Tyson Tomko and Angle.
 Cena won the match by pinning Tomko after an FU.
-Afterwards, Angle assaulted Cena, which led to Angle being scripted to smash Cena's ankle across the ring post, thus giving Angle the advantage heading into Unforgiven.
+Afterwards, Angle assaulted Cena, which led to Angle smashing Cena's ankle across the ring post, thus giving Angle the advantage heading into Unforgiven.